Physical Education, B.S.

 Undergraduate students in this major study at Grand Valleys Allendale Campus.

-The goal of the core curriculum is to provide students with a broad theoretical and conceptual foundation.
-The curriculum is designed to encourage the examination of the philosophical, historical, psycho-social, scientific, ethical, and legal constructs of the profession.
+The goal of the core curriculum is to provide students with a broad theoretical and conceptual foundation for teaching health and physical education in schools.
+The curriculum is designed to provide the necessary skills to become a certified teacher.

 Career opportunities include positions as: